room20b/3D-mapping-with-lasers/README.md

 $ python GLmap.py (to generate the 3D point cloud using the data collected)

-#### The procedure, analysis and results are published and in the paper.
+#### The procedure, analysis and results are published in the paper, email me for access.